ryancoffee/CookieSimSlim/README.md

 # CookieSimSlim
 ===============
 Slim simulator for LCLS-SLAC CookieBox detector.
+Updating for 2023 revivial on S3DF.
 I am changing this now to accommodate eventually also the spectroscopy version as well as the streaking version.
 For now, still concentrating on streaking though.

 ## The Probability Distribution Function (PDF)